gloryofrobots/arza/README.md

 )
 ```

-#### Trait expression
-Trait is code reuse unit in lalan.
+Traits are abstract units for code reuse in Lalan.
-They are simple maps {generic = implementation} and can be used in extend statement
+Beneath they are simple maps {generic = implementation} and can be used in extend statement
 to share common behaviour between different types

 ```